The effect of predation on the dynamics of Chronic Wasting Disease in deer: Discussion

-We chose to use an ODE model and did not consider the role of possible spatial inhomogeneity.
+In terms of our modeling framework, we chose to work with an ODE model and did not consider the role of possible spatial inhomogeneity.
 However, the role of space may be important in understanding the spread of CWD in deer.
-Currently, little is known about the spatial distribution of prions.
-One would imagine the spatial distribution of the prion is somewhat ``patchy'' in space because an infected animal carcass contains a high concentration, which would then diffuse in the local environment.
-However, some degree of spatial mixing is likely to occur.
-For example, rivers could be an agent by which the prions could spread in the environment.
-Prions can remain infectious after passing through a crow digestive system \cite{fischer2013could, vercauteren2012prion} and a coyote digestive system \cite{nichols2015cwd}.
-The same may be expected from a wolf, and so it may be expected that wolves would spread the prions throughout the environment through feces.
-In our model, we took the term $\xi W$ in Eq. \ref{eq:m9} to be zero throughout our analysis, but taking this parameter to be non-zero would begin to capture prion spread by wolves.
-Currently, less is known about the spread of prions through insects and plants, or if infected plants can pass the prions inter-generationally through seeds, but these are other theoretical mechanisms by which prions could become well-mixed in the environment.
+Currently, little is known about the spatial distribution of CWD prions.
+One would imagine the spatial distribution of the prion is initially somewhat ``patchy'' in space because an infected animal carcass contains a high concentration, which would then diffuse in the local environment through a variety of mechanisms.
+For instance, it is known that prions can remain infectious after passing through a crow's digestive system \cite{fischer2013could, vercauteren2012prion} and a coyote's digestive system \cite{nichols2015cwd}, which may lead to the spread of $E$ in the environment.
+The same may be expected of other predators, such as a wolf, and so it may be expected that wolves would spread the prions throughout the environment through feces.
+However, a different study showed that mountain lions may neutralize CWD prions during digestion \cite{baune2021reduction}.
+As more is understood about the spread or elimination of the prion by predators, one might consider modifying Eq. (\ref{eq:e}) in our simple model to include a term that describes the spread ($\xi >0$) or elimination ($\xi < 0$) of $E$ by the predator, such as

+but more biological research is needed to determine how dominant a factor the spread or elimination of the CWD prion by predators may be.
+Currently, less is known about the transmission of the disease through insects and plants, but these are other mechanisms by which prions can spread throughout the environment in a spatial sense.
 More research is needed to understand the spatial distribution of prions in the environment and how this contributes to the indirect transmission of CWD.
+As more is understood about the dynamics of environmental reservoirs of prions, such as ticks and plants, the spatial distribution of prions in the environment, and, more broadly, an ecosystem-scale understanding of CWD transmission, our model can be modified to understand these dynamical processes, or it may be more appropriate to use a spatially explicit model, such as a PDE.